hyr-hit/Struct2SL/README.md

 # Installation
-SLGNN is based on Pytorch and Python
+Struct2SL is based on Pytorch and Python
 ## Train the model
 You will need the following packages to run the code:
 - python==3.9.19